Dynamic Independent Component/Vector Analysis: Time-Variant Linear Mixtures Separable by Time-Invariant Beamformers: Problem Formulation

-Let us now get back to the BSS problem.
-Without any loss of generality, let $s_1^{k,t},\dots,s_r^{k,t}$ where $1\leq r\leq d$, be the signals to be separated from \eqref{eq:mixingmodel}.
-In this paper, we introduce two subsets of separable mixtures\footnote{Other separable dynamic mixtures might be defined in the future.}.
-They are defined, respectively, through the following conditions: \begin{enumerate} \item[(C1)] All $r$ sources to be separated obey CSV, which means that the first $r$ rows of $({\bf A}^{k,1})^{-1},\dots,({\bf A}^{k,T})^{-1}$ in \eqref{eq:mixingmodel} are constant over the blocks. \item[(C2)] For each $i=1,\dots,r$, the $i$th source obeys CSV in a reduced mixture where sources $1,\dots,i-1$ have been subtracted. \end{enumerate} In Section~\ref{section:BSS}, we propose the symmetric and block-deflation separation schemes, which can be used to separate $r$ sources from mixtures obeying (C1) and (C2), respectively.
-It should be noted that signals in the mixtures of the (C2) type must be separated in the correct order.
-Usually, moving (dynamic) sources should be separated prior to static ones.
+\end{itemize} Each of the two models ensures that the components in different blocks are not permuted randomly, thus, the discontinuity problem is avoided.
+The former model might be more suitable when the sources are not moving, but the background is non-stationary, or that there is low signal-to-interference and noise ratio.
+The latter models appears to be useful when the SOI is moving, which is of a greater interest.
+Therefore, we deal with the CSV model, in this paper, and generalize it to separation of $r\geq 1$ sources.

-In order to explore the cardinality of the subsets, let us consider the minimum number of free parameters needed for describing them.
-The cardinality is the same in each dataset; hence we can consider $K=1$ and omit index $k$, for now.
-Note that the entire set of mixtures \eqref{eq:mixingmodel} has $Td^2$ (i.e., the number of elements of the mixing matrices) free parameters now.
+We introduce the notion of {\em CSV-separable mixtures} through the following conditions: \begin{enumerate} \item[(C1)] All $r$ sources to be separated obey CSV, which means that the first $r$ rows of $({\bf A}^{k,1})^{-1},\dots,({\bf A}^{k,T})^{-1}$ in \eqref{eq:mixingmodel} are constant over $t$. \item[(C2)] For each $i=1,\dots,r$, the $i$th source obeys CSV in a reduced mixture where sources $1,\dots,i-1$ have been subtracted. \end{enumerate} Some properties readily follow.
+For $r=d$, all rows of the inverse matrices are assumed constant in (C1), which means that the mixtures obeying (C1) are static when $r=d$.
+For $r=1$, (C1) and (C2) coincide with the CSV model for one source.